muehlefeldt/unity-machine-learning/docs/run-log.md

   * beta: 1e-3
 * Also good runs: 1476 and 1474.
   * 1476 also good.
 Increased beta value compared to 1477.
+* Kept only the best runs in the results dir.

+## 1478
+* Short run to test code.
+  * Writes stats to json file.
+* Using a build.
+Run 2e6 steps.
+* 1477 config used.

 # Next
 * CLI build with sensonr count dynamic.